I love quotes–yes even preparedness quotes.

 This is the theme I sing here at Simple Family Preparedness: small consistent steps will bring big results over time.
 And they are doable!
 God doesn’t expect–or want–us to do it ALL RIGHT NOW.
 He just wants us to start, and then keep going.

 I’d love to know–do you have a favorite preparedness quote?
 If so, share it in the comments below!
+My favorite is quote number 5.
+It really strengthens my mental fortitude.

 If you liked this post, I’d love to have you share it!